Marguerite Nyhan

 OVERVIEW

-Dr. Nyhan received her BEng in Civil, Structural & Environmental Engineering from UCC in 2010 and her PhD in Environmental Engineering from Trinity College Dublin in 2015.
-While completing her PhD, Dr. Nyhan conducted research at Massachusetts Institute of Technology (MIT) in Boston and was awarded a Fulbright Scholarship at this time.
+Professor Nyhan received her BEng in Civil, Structural & Environmental Engineering from UCC in 2010 and her PhD in Environmental Engineering from Trinity College Dublin in 2015.
+While completing her PhD, Professor Nyhan conducted research at Massachusetts Institute of Technology (MIT) in Boston and was awarded a Fulbright Scholarship at this time.
 Following her PhD, Marguerite was hired as a Post-Doctoral researcher at MIT and led the Urban Environmental Research Team within MIT’s Senseable City Laboratory.
 She was then a Post-Doctoral researcher at Harvard University’s School of Public Health.
 Later, she was recruited to work as a Research Scientist at the United Nations in New York City.
 There, she led ground-breaking research on the application of emerging technologies in global sustainable development and humanitarian efforts.

 CURRENT ACTIVITIES